Modupeolawuraola/Multi-Agent-System-with-Knowledge-Sharing-For-News-Evaluation/Readme.md

 **Agent4- Retriever Agent **collecte/ generates an unbiased news articles from the knowledgeGraph/ Memory.

-**Agent7** returns a response with neutral summary, bias trends, fact-checks, and balanced perspectives.
+ From **Agent 4- Retriever Agent ** returns a response and summary , bias trends and balanced perspectives to User.

 ```bash